 My watercolours have been shown in Italy, England, Australia and the United States.
 Some of them are in important collections such as the Hunt Institute for Botanical Documentation in Pittsburgh (PA), the Lindley Library in London, the New York State Museum in Albany (NY), the Museo della Grafica in Pisa .
 Many of my works belong to private collections.

 I have been honored to receive a number of prestigious awards in international competitions such as a gold medal from the Royal Horticultural Society (RHS), a Best in Show Award in Birmingham (2006) and a Purchase by Focus on Nature (FON) in Albany (2008).

-I am a member of Floraviva (the Italian Association of Botanical Painters), Aipan (the Italian Association of Wildlife Artists) and the American Society of Botanical Artists (ASBA).
+I am a member of Aipan (the Italian Association of Wildlife Artists), the American Society of Botanical Artists (ASBA) and Studio Arti Floreali.

 Follow me on Facebook and Instagram to keep up with the latest news about my activity: